microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-assignlicense.md

 ## Response

-If successful, this method returns `202 Accepted` response code and target [group](../resources/group.md) object in the response body.
+If successful, this method returns a `202 Accepted` response code and a target [group](../resources/group.md) object in the response body.

 ## Examples